surma/surma.dev/content/things/omt-for-three-xr.md

 ### Running it all

 With all of that in place, we can play the game just as before.
 But does it behave any better when increasing the number of balls to 2000?
-What you get I’d call unejoyable but nausea-free:
+What you get I’d call unenjoyable but nausea-free:

 <figure>
   <video src="emitChunk(/things/omt-for-three-xr/ballshooter-2k.mp4)" muted loop controls></video>